Veins of time

 "My magic disrupts them.
 If I focus on gathering them, it'll be faster."
 His tone was careful, but there was something else—something unspoken.

-Aven exhaled sharply, but she nodded.
+Aven exhaled sharply but nodded.
 "Fine.
-Eris, keep watch."
+Shade, keep watch."

 Something was watching them.